l0co/springshell-jpa-boilerplate/README.md

-# Spring Shell JPA boiler plate
+# Spring Shell JPA boilerplate

 A [Spring Shell](https://spring.io/projects/spring-shell) boilerplate application with JPA support based on H2 (repleacable).
 The application supports rendering entities in a shell using a table format.
 An example database contains one example `Currency` entity.